gacor84/ANOVA/anova.md

 ## [1] 3.354131
 ```

+that is, the value $x$ in the $F(x)$ distribution for which the cumulative probability $p = 0.95$ (left tail of the distribution).

 As the F-test > critical value, we would reject the null hypothesis.
-But in order to be able to work independently from the confidence interval, we must use the cumulative distribution, that is, we are looking for the probability of being equal or greater than our quantile; that would be the inverse of the cumulative distribution:
+But, in order to be able to work independently from the confidence interval, we use the function for cumulative probabilities of the $F$ distribution instead of using the function for quantiles, so what we are looking for now is the probability of being equal or greater than our quantile (right tail of the distribution); that would be the inverse of the cumulative distribution:

 $P(x \geq Ft) = 1 - P(x \leq Ft)$